A Comprehensive Estate Plan Should Include A Health Care Directive

 - End-of-life care (pain medication, last rites, visitors, etc.)

 Everyone should have a health care directive, regardless of his or her health status today.
 Advance directives can prevent family disputes or critical delays in a medical crisis situation.
 It should also give you peace of mind to know what would happen if you could not direct your own care.

 Our experienced lawyers can address this in the broader context of estate plans and elder law planning.
-Our health care directive attorneys offer a free initial phone consultation, and we have offices in Sylvania, Toledo and Northwood.
-Call 888-422-6894 toll free or contact us online.
+Our health care directive attorneys offer a free initial phone consultation, and we have an office in Sylvania.
+Call 419-741-0111 or contact us online.